What is "Angst"? A Brief Guide in Plain English

 What is “angst”?

-Some describe it somewhat superficially: as essentially a phase teenagers experience during the awkward years.
+Some describe "angst" as a stage of development.
+It's essentially a period most teenagers experience during the awkward years.
+It's a phase.

-But that definition of angst doesn't really seem to break open the pinata.
+But that "phase" definition of angst doesn't really seem to break open the piñata either.

 Other definitions of angst dig deeper.

-As it turns out, we often seem to confuse and conflate two different matters.
+We often seem to conflate two different elements.

 We could describe it as “wrestling with the riddle of birth and death.”